Turkey Sweet Potato Stew (Video)

 - green onions

-When it’s served without rice or cauliflower rice, this turkey stew recipe has about 15 net carbs per serving.
-If you want to make this into a recipe that’s lower in carbs, you could replace all the sweet potato with butternut squash, which has only about half as many carbs.
-Another option would be to use only one sweet potato and replace the other one with a lower-carb vegetable like a chopped turnip, chopped red bell pepper, or chopped zucchini (added towards the end of the cooking time for zucchini.)
+- Another option for reducing carbs would be to use only one sweet potato and replace the other one with a lower-carb vegetable like a chopped turnip, chopped red bell pepper, or chopped zucchini (added towards the end of the cooking time for zucchini.)

-Want more ground turkey recipes with Asian flavors?
+More ground turkey recipes with Asian flavors:

 - Thai-Inspired Turkey Larb Salad